Home Compare AVGO vs PTC

 Broadcom vs PTC: Which Stock Looks Stronger in 2026?

-PTC holds the cleaner structural position, with the lead spread across valuation and growth.
-Broadcom still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with PTC carrying a narrow edge on valuation.
+Broadcom still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Broadcom carries the stronger setup — intact trend against PTC's broken trend.
 That leaves a split case: the structural lead stays with PTC, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.